 - Character/Person.
 Lenders want to know that you intend to repay them.
 Your personal and business credit history are strong indicators to lenders whether or not you pay your debts.
 This is typically the first C or P because the other factors are irrelevant if you have an uncooperative borrower who does not intend to repay.
 Honesty is important.
-Some lenders will even refuse to do business with someone for unrelated issues such as bad press relating to unsavory matters. - In simple terms: You will have a tougher time getting a loan if you give lenders any indication that you declared bankruptcy, caused a lender loss, are going through a divorce, or are having a Harvey Weinstein-level reputation melt down. - Capacity/Payment.
+Some lenders will even refuse to do business with someone for unrelated issues such as bad press relating to unsavory matters.
+In simple terms: You will have a tougher time getting a loan if you give lenders any indication that you declared bankruptcy, caused a lender loss, are going through a divorce, or are experiencing negative press that a lender would want to avoid - Capacity/Payment.
 Capacity relates to the borrower's ability to repay a loan by comparing the primary repayment source to the debt service.
 In simple terms: Lenders will offer better rates and terms the lower the Loan-to-Value (LTV) and greater the Debt Service Coverage Ratio (DSCR).
 Generally, 75-80% is going to be the highest LTV you'll see lenders comfortable with.
 You can get higher leverage with mezzanine or other structured products but it will cost you more.
-DSCR ranges are typically at least 1.20x against the greater of actual or the lender's underwriting floor.
-Underwriting floors typically range between 4-6% depending on location and property type.
+DSCR ranges are typically at least 1.20x against the greater of the proposed actual interest rate or the lender's underwriting floor interest rate.
+Underwriting floor rates typically range between 4-7% depending on location and property type.
+Underwriting rates for apartments are lower than commercial property types. - Capital/Principal.
+Capital relates to "skin in the game" or equity contributed toward a project.
+Lenders view cash equity as a strong incentive to keep borrowers from defaulting.
+Consider two scenarios: